 Below is the formula used by Google to determine the rank order of sponsored links appearing on search results pages.

-- 16. A concept where advertisers don't pay unless someone clicks on their ad. - 17.
-The maximum amount of money an advertiser is willing to pay for each click on their ad. - 18.
-A broad measure of ad performance.
+- 17. A concept where advertisers don't pay unless someone clicks on their ad. - 18.
+The maximum amount of money an advertiser is willing to pay for each click on their ad.

 Ad Rank = Maximum CPC × Quality Score